FAQs

 Do you offer scholarships?

-Foundry is completely free to attend.
+Foundry is entirely free to attend.
 There is no charge to attend if accepted into the workshop.

 What is the schedule of the workshop?

-You’ll meet virtually through ZOOM four times and one time for an a group introduction to Foundry, over a period from November 10th to December 8th.
-On the 9th, 10th, and 11th of December, students, faculty, and guest speakers will make presentations, and there will be opportunities for portfolio reviews.
+You’ll meet virtually through ZOOM four times and one time for a group introduction to Foundry, over a period from November 1st to December 2nd.
+On the 8th, 9th, and 10th of December, students, faculty, and guest speakers will make presentations, and there will be opportunities for portfolio reviews.

 Once accepted into the workshop, teachers will communicate their class schedules directly with their students.
-Four classes will be held in the weeks prior to the workshop.
+Four classes will be held in the weeks before the final weekend presentations.
 These classes will consist of lectures and/or critiques of the student’s personal project.
 A student may elect to start a new project for this workshop or continue an existing project based on advice from their assigned teacher.
-Participants will be provided with a detailed schedule prior to the workshop.
+Participants will be provided with a detailed schedule before the workshop.

 How long will the online sessions be?